cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### AI tools: add extra points

-> **Note:** The number of points used to approximate
-> an object can impact accuracy and ease of editing.
-> Consider the trade-off between accuracy and ease
-> of editing when deciding on the number of points to use
+> **Note:** More points improve outline accuracy, but make shape editing harder.
+Fewer points make shape editing easier, but reduce outline accuracy.

-Each model has a minimum required amount of points for annotation.
+Each model has a minimum required number of points for annotation.
-As soon as the required amount is reached, the request is sent to the server automatically.
+Once the required number of points is reached, the request is automatically sent to the server.
 The server processes the request and adds a polygon to the frame.

-In the case of the complex object, if you want to postpone the request and finish adding extra points first:
+For a more accurate outline, postpone request to finish adding extra points first:

 1. Hold down the **Ctrl** key.
    <br>On the top panel, the **Block** button will turn blue.